feeMdj/Bloc5_Industrialisation_d_algo_d_apprentissage_auto_et_automatisation_de_process_decision/README.md

 You have to build the image using the following command: docker build . -t getaround-stream And run the command: docker run -it -v "$(pwd):/home/app" -e PORT=80 -p 4000:80 getaround-stream

-To deply, it's the same steps, just change the app name, for example here: getaround-dashboard-f
+To deploy, it's the same steps, just change the app name, for example here: getaround-dashboard-f